Treason laws in the United States: Cold War and after

 The Cold War saw frequent talk linking treason with support for Communist-led causes.
 The most memorable of these came from Senator Joseph McCarthy, who used rhetoric about the Democrats as guilty of "twenty years of treason".
 As chosen chair of the Senate Permanent Investigations Subcommittee, McCarthy also investigated various government agencies for Soviet spy rings; however, he acted as a political fact-finder rather than a criminal prosecutor.
 The Cold War period saw no prosecutions for explicit treason, but there were convictions and even executions for conspiracy to commit espionage on behalf of the Soviet Union, such as in the Julius and Ethel Rosenberg case.

 On October 11, 2006, the United States government charged Adam Yahiye Gadahn for videos in which he appeared as a spokesman for al-Qaeda and threatened attacks on American soil.
 He was killed on January 19, 2015, in an unmanned aircraft (drone) strike in Waziristan, Pakistan.

 State

 Constitutionally, U.S. citizens who live in a state owe allegiance to at least two government entities: the United States of America and their state of legal residence.
 They can therefore potentially commit treason against either, or against both.
 At least 14 people have been charged with treason against various states; at least six were convicted, five of whom were executed.
-Only two prosecutions for treason against a state were ever carried out in the U.S.: one against Thomas Dorr and the other after John Brown's conspiracy.
 It has often been discussed, both legally and in matter of policy, if states should punish treason.

 Four of the 13 colonies had enacted treason statutes by 1800, and four more had done so by 1820.
 The remaining five colonies had treason laws by 1862.
 In 2013, 43 states had treason laws, although 21 of them define this crime solely in their constitutions.